neurosnap/erock.io/content/blog/scaling-js-codebase-multiple-platforms/index.md

 #### Absolute imports

 It was a nightmare moving code around when using relative imports for all of our internal dependencies.
-In my mind it was a code smell to having an infrastructure that did not allow us to move code around easily.
+The weight of each file being moved multiplies by the number of thing depending on it.
 Absolute imports were a really great feature to leverage.
-For large applications it is imperative to move to an absolutely imported infrastructure when managing inter-dependencies.
+The larger the app, the more common it is to see absolute imports.

 #### Lint rules around inter-dependencies

 One of the best things about absolute imports was the lint tooling that could be built.
-I used a namespace `@company/<package>` for our imports so it was relatively easy to build lint rules around that consistent naming.
+We used a namespace `@company/<package>` for our imports so it was relatively easy to build lint rules around that consistent naming.

 #### Strict package boundaries

-This was another :key: to scaling a codebase.
+This was another key to scaling a codebase.
 Each package had to subscribe to a consistent API structure.
 It forces the developer to think about how packages are interacting with each other and creates an environment where there is only one API that each package is required to maintain.